dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 ## Azure Relational Databases

-For cloud-native microservices that require relational data structures, Azure offers four managed relational database offerings, shown in Figure 5-12.
+For cloud-native microservices that require relational data, Azure offers four managed relational databases as a service (DBaaS) offerings, shown in Figure 5-12.

 ![Managed relational databases in Azure](./media/azure-managed-databases.png)

 **Figure 5-12**.
-Managed relational database available in Azure
+Managed relational databases available in Azure

-Each is built upon a common DBaaS infrastructure which feature key capabilities - at no additional cost:
+In the previous figure, note how each sits upon a common DBaaS infrastructure which features key capabilities at no additional cost.

-- Built-in [high availability](https://docs.microsoft.com/azure/mysql/concepts-high-availability) with a 99.99% service level agreement.

-- Upgrades, patching, and backups without user involvement.

-- Predictable performance with inclusive [pay-as-you-go pricing](https://docs.microsoft.com/azure/mysql/concepts-pricing-tiers).

-- [Vertical Scale](https://docs.microsoft.com/azure/mysql/concepts-high-availability) as needed within seconds.

-- [Monitoring and intelligent tuning](https://docs.microsoft.com/azure/sql-database/sql-database-monitoring-tuning-index) with continuous performance adjustments based on AI and machine learning.

-- [Active geo-replication](https://docs.microsoft.com/azure/sql-database/sql-database-active-geo-replication) to create readable secondary databases in the same or a different Azure data center.

-- [Automatic backups](https://docs.microsoft.com/azure/mysql/concepts-backup) and [point-in-time-restore](https://docs.microsoft.com/azure/mysql/concepts-backup) for up to 35 days.

-- Enterprise-grade security to protect sensitive data at-rest and in-motion.
+These features are especially important to organizations who provision large numbers of databases, but have limited resources to administer them.
 You can provision an Azure database in minutes by selecting the amount of processing cores, memory, and underlying storage.
 You can scale the database on-the-fly and dynamically adjust resources with little to no downtime.

-These features are especially important to organizations who provision large numbers of databases, but have limited resources to administer them.

 ## Azure SQL Database